Consider this: Turning Points

 BX: If a cleric Turns an undead monster, the monster will not touch the cleric and will flee from the area if it can.

 1. The frequency with which a Cleric can use their Turn ability is not specified.
 Meaning, there is no limitation placed on the number of times per week, per day, or per Turn.
 Per Round is inferred, because characters can not take more than one action per round unless magically aided.
+(Therefore, I impose no usage limit—the Fighter has no usage limit on their sword, the Cleric has no limit on their faith.)

 7. The actions of the cleric are not specified in any way.
 Must they move to front of the party?
 Are they even permitted to move, or is it like casting a spell?
 Must they speak, or is willpower enough?
 Must they hold their holy symbol in a hand, or can it be worn?
 Do they need line of sight on the monsters?
 If so, does that imply they need light to see the undead, or is it still possible in the dark?
 Literally none of this is written.
 (Therefore, I make no new limitations: The cleric can Turn by willpower so long as they have their holy symbol upon their person.
 Period.)